pyta-uoft/pyta/docs/usage/configuration.md

 PythonTA offers four different types of reporters used to display the results of its analysis.
 These may be set using the `output-format` configuration option.

-- `python_ta.reporters.PlainReporter`: outputs report in plain text
+- `pyta-plain`: outputs report in plain text
-- `python_ta.reporters.ColorReporter`: outputs a colourized report (can only be used in the terminal/Python shell)
+- `pyta-color`: outputs a colourized report (can only be used in the terminal/Python shell)
-- `python_ta.reporters.JSONReporter`: outputs a JSON representation of the messages reported
+- `pyta-json`: outputs a JSON representation of the messages reported
-- `python_ta.reporters.HTMLReporter`: outputs report in a webpage
+- `pyta-html`: outputs report in a webpage

 ### Disabled Pylint checks